How to Claim PCP Commission Back in 2026

 Step 1: Identify your lender

-If you cannot remember who the lender was, check any old paperwork, bank statements (the direct debit will show the lender's name), or your V5C logbook.
-Alternatively, you can submit a Subject Access Request to the dealership — they must tell you which lender was used.
+If you cannot remember the lender, check old paperwork, bank statements (the direct debit will show the lender's name), or your V5C logbook.
+Alternatively, submit a Subject Access Request to the dealership.

 Step 2: Gather what you can (but do not worry if you cannot)